krajendra95/migrate_vm_virt-v2v/README.md

 ### For NFS repository:
 The NFS repository will get mounted on KVM host directly (No need of Repository exports).
 The rest procedure is same as above.

-For more information on migration procedure, Please following community document : https://blogs.oracle.com/scoter/migrate-oracle-vm-to-oracle-linux-kvm
+For more information on migration procedure, Please refer following community document : https://blogs.oracle.com/scoter/migrate-oracle-vm-to-oracle-linux-kvm